-- 1 sheet Pre-rolled Puff Pastry (375g/13.2oz)
+- 1.5 sheets Pre-rolled Puff Pastry (see notes)

-- 1lb / 500g Minced Pork (non-lean)
+- 1lb / 500g Ground Pork, non-lean (see notes)

 - 3.5oz / 100g Streaky Bacon, finely diced

-- 1 medium Carrot, finely diced
+- 1 medium Carrot, very finely diced

-- 1 medium White Onion, finely diced
+- 1 small/medium White Onion, very finely diced

-- 1 clove Garlic, finely diced
+- 1 clove Garlic, minced

 - 1 tbsp Fresh Sage, finely diced (can sub 1 tsp dried sage)

-- 1 tsp Fennel Seeds, crushed
+- 1 tsp Whole Fennel Seeds, crushed (see notes)

 - 1 tsp Worcestershire Sauce